monome/docs/docs/crow/scripting.md

 - `output` means we're controlling an output channel.
 - `[1]` says we're going to talk to the first output.
 Those square brackets are used to select an item in a list.
 Here you could change it from 1 through 4, selecting crow's different outputs.
 - `.` this dot means we're going to access something that is an element of `output[1]`.
-In our case..
+In our case...
 - `volts = 1` sets the static voltage of the output to be `1` which means 1 volt in crow.

 Set it back to zero by changing the last number to `0`: